codeshow/qpizza/README.md

 # Quarkus Pizza

-Our sample quarkus app for https://codeshow.com.br
+Our sample quarkus app for the quarkus series at https://quarkus.pizza (portuguese)

 # GitPod